xhanak2/CodeWars/README.md

 ## Duration in seconds To Human Speach
 COnvert integer(seconds to human readable format.
 Ex.4 years, 66 days, 13 hours, 40 minutes and 30 seconds

+## Observed PIN
+Variations of PINs on keypad (like PIN with error posibility)